Fed's Kocherlakota: 'inappropriate' to raise rates in 2015

-RAPID CITY S.D.
-(Reuters) - The Federal Reserve should keep interest rates near zero through at least the end of next year, a top U.S. central banker said on Tuesday, saying that inflation is simply too low to justify tighter monetary policy.
+RAPID CITY, S.D., Oct 7 (Reuters) - The Federal Reserve should keep interest rates near zero through at least the end of next year, a top U.S. central banker said on Tuesday, saying that inflation is simply too low to justify tighter monetary policy.

 Minneapolis Federal Reserve Bank President Narayana Kocherlakota, who has a vote on the central bank’s policy-setting Federal Open Market Committee through the end of this year, said he doesn’t see inflation rising back to the Fed’s 2-percent goal until 2018.